davekaj/rust-learning/README.md

 # rust-learning
-Just a repo to learn rust and practice small things
+Just a repo to learn rust and practice small things.
+Will try to focus on building projects.